 This region squeezed between Istria on the north and Dalmatia on the south has much to offer, possessing many of the most desirable features of the Croatian coast: coastal hills and mountains, beautiful islands surrounded by turquoise waters, and charming fishing villages.
-Many visitors are attracted by the mild climate, hiking trails within the protected forests of Učka Nature Park and the islands of Cres, Lošinj, Krk and Rab.
+Many visitors are attracted by the mild climate, and hiking trails within the protected forests of Učka Nature Park and the islands of Cres, Lošinj, Krk and Rab.
 In case you are visiting the island of Krk, we strongly recommend Book accommodation through Osma.

 Must visits in Kvarner

 The beach is called Sv.
-Ivan is one of the most beautiful beaches in Croatia, located in a bay below the mountain village of Lubenice.
+Ivan and is one of the most beautiful beaches in Croatia, located in a bay below the mountain village of Lubenice.
 Since it is difficult to reach (you can only get there by boat), the beach is never crowded, so you can enjoy peace and privacy here.

 For unforgettable nightlife, visit Zrče on the island of Pag.
 Zrče beach has become a world-renowned destination for party-goers.
 The parties are intense, so make sure you get enough sleep the night before.